-I’m excited to have Corinne Jacob as a guest blogger on Mama’s Happy Hive blog.
-She believes that learning should be fun and has some awesome ideas to share about color learning activities for toddlers.
-Little Bee and I had a blast with these hands-on color activities!
+I'm excited to have Corinne Jacob as a guest blogger on Mama's Happy Hive blog.
+She believes that learning should be fun and she has some amazing ideas for fun color learning activities for toddlers.
+Little Bee and I had a great time making them!

 I recently read about a study conducted by the Language Learning Lab at Stanford University – the results were fascinating.
 The author had spent several years studying language acquisition in toddlers, and found that kids had a particularly hard time learning the names of colors.
 Before you proudly claim that your toddler already knows all his colors, read on – the researchers would inform the parents before the test that their child would be tested on colors that day, and parents were typically enthusiastic, stating that their child was quite good at colors.
 However, during the test, kids as old as six would make major errors in naming the colors.
 Two and three-year olds barely ever got them right.